aiMonster/Garmin-Contrast-Shower/README.md

 # Future enhancements

+High priority:
+- Add the possibility to set a single cycle and use only COLD type for Cold Shower
+- Add the possibility to select the activity type
+- Fix touchsceen issue
+- Configure first cycle type

+Low priority:
 - Possibility to manually control cycles by Lap button
 - Possibility to save activity in the middle
 - User predefined and editable presets
 - Smart plans (e.g. if whole week without missing, switch to the second cycles regime)
-- Configure first cycle type
 - Refactor code
-- Add the possibility to set a single cycle and use only COLD type for Cold Shower
-- Add the possibility to select the activity type

 # Local set up